 Needless to say, 2004 was a year of major re-invention for both the air show and the exhibition.
 The air show would eventually make a decision to re-locate to the Halifax International Airport (as it was known then).
 However, moving to this location meant the loss of easy public access to hangar space and/or a large building to co-locate the exhibition.
 A difficult decision was made to completely separate and re-brand the industry portion of the air show into its own self-sustaining event, although still under the auspices of the NSIASA.

 The first evolution of the event saw it named the Atlantic Aerospace Defence & Security Exhibition (AADSE) and it took place at the Halifax Metro Centre in both 2004 and 2005.
 After just two years at that location, it quickly became evident that the interest in the exhibition had grown so much that the facility was no longer sufficient to host the event.

 In 2006, a decision was made to move again - the main requirements being to find a location large enough and flexible enough to accommodate many more booths, a presentation area, a dining hall, meeting rooms, plus the ability to handle vehicle displays (indoor or outdoor) and ideally to even host water-based displays such as ships, diving displays and the like.

 One of the ideas which also came with the changes to the event was the formation of the Steering Group.
-The purpose of the group was to work in an advisory capacity to the Organizing Team.
+The purpose of the group was to work in an advisory capacity to Show Management.
 Since this time, the group has come to include members from different levels and departments of government, industry association leadership and the NSIASA Board of Directors.
 The wide variety of perspectives, with the expert background from each area has proved invaluable in keeping the event moving in the right direction.